Healthy Homes Assessment Maupuia

 Insulation Maupuia

-Insulation for underfloor and ceilings is mandatory on all rental homes since 1 July 2019.
+Insulation for underfloor and ceilings is mandatory to all rental houses as of July 1st, 2019.
 Property managers and landlords have to make sure that the insulation is in line with current standard.
-In some instances, current ceiling insulation, or the insulation of the subfloor space may require to be added or replaced.
+In some cases, current ceiling insulation, or the insulation of the sub floor space might require to be replaced or replaced.

-A house that is well-insulated can help control condensation, and decrease the risk of mould and dampness, and it will make an easier task for the household to retain heat.
+A properly insulated home will help to control condensation, and decrease the risk of mould and dampness, and it will make more easy to allow the home to hold the heat.

-The "R" is a symbol for thermal resistance and is a gauge of how well the insulation withstands heat flow.
-The more high the R-value, more effective the insulation.
+The "R" signifies thermal resistance, and is a gauge of how well the insulation withstands heat flow.
+The greater the R-value, the better the insulation.

 Maupuia Moisture Ingress & Drainage

-Protecting your rental property from the effects of moisture isn’t just a matter of the inside of the building but you must ensure there is somewhere for surface, rain and ground water to go and also stop it from getting into the building.
-When it is damp and moisture, it’s often the concerns you don’t notice that can cause a lot of trouble that can cause damages to your investment and affecting your tenant’s health.
+Protecting your rental property from moisture isn’t just about the interior of the building but you must make sure there is somewhere for rain, surface and ground water to go, and prevent it from getting into the building.
+When it concerns damp and moisture it is typically not apparent that it can cause a lot of trouble, causing damage to your investment and affecting your tenant’s health.

-Rental properties must be equipped with effective drainage for the removal of storm water, surface water, and groundwater, with the proper outfall or runoff.
-Making sure that the water has a place to go and that it doesn’t get sucked into structures is an crucial aspect of keeping your property dry.
+Rental properties must have effective drainage for the removal of the stormwater and surface waters, and groundwater, with an appropriate runoff or outfall.
+Making sure that the water has a place to go, and it isn’t allowed to remain beneath structures is an crucial aspect of keeping your property dry.

-Alongside a drainage system to avoid water ingress, if the apartment has an enclosed gap between the floor and the soil, a ground-water barrier must be installed if it’s reasonably practicable to do so.
+Alongside a drainage system to prevent moisture ingress, if your rental is enclosed between your floor and surface, a ground moisture barrier should be put in place if it is reasonably practicable to do so.

-A ground moisture barrier is typically made of polythene and is laid on top of the ground, in order to block any moisture present in the ground from rising into the property.
-It also helps prevent from causing damage to the flooring insulation.
+An underground moisture barrier usually made of polythene and is laid on top of the ground to prevent any moisture from the ground from entering the building.
+It also helps prevent water damage to the floor insulation.

 moisture ingress and drainage inspection